dirkroorda/laf-fabric/docs/texts/getting-started.rst

 have to download and install.
 Detailed instructions are in *running and preparing an ETCBC vm_v1.5.pdf*.

+When all went well, you can continue with **Writing Notebooks** below.

 On your own machine (many steps)
 ================================
 You can also run LAF-Fabric on your own machine directly.